tenzir/tenzir/web/docs/tql2/operators/cache.md

 ```

 Get some high-level statistics about the query, calculating the cache again only
-if it does not exist anymore, deleting the cache if it's unused for more than a
+if it does not exist anymore and deleting the cache if it's unused for more than
-minute.
+a minute.

 ```tql
 export